 Food Poisoning

-Food poisoning is an illness caused by eating contaminated food, whether it be from bacteria, a virus, or a parasite.
+Food poisoning is an illness caused by eating contaminated food, whether from bacteria, a virus, or a parasite.
 Often improperly handled food becomes contaminated during the preparation and cooking stages.
 While most think food poisoning is caused by improperly cooked or raw meat, food poisoning can be caused by other foods, such as fruits, vegetables, flour, and eggs.

 Symptoms of food poisoning can develop within 6-24 hours after exposure and can last for several days.
 Food poisoning symptoms include: